-- 1. GUS Accept loans: - GUS files that receive an Accept or Accept Full Documentation underwriting recommendation do not require debt ratio waivers. - 2.
-GUS Refer, Refer with Caution, and manually underwritten loans without GUS assistance: - GUS files that receive a GUS recommendation of Refer, Refer with Caution, or are not supported by GUS require debt ratio waivers, and supporting documentation must be submitted to the Agency.

-• Streamlined-assist refinance loans do not require debt ratio calculations, and therefore no debt ratio waiver.

-Debt ratios for refinance loans are not limited to the maximum purchase debt ratio thresholds.
+1. GUS Accept loans:

+• GUS files that receive an Accept or Accept Full Documentation underwriting recommendation do not require debt ratio waivers.

+2. GUS Refer, Refer with Caution, and manually underwritten loans without GUS assistance:

+- GUS files that receive a GUS recommendation of Refer, Refer with Caution, or are not supported by GUS require debt ratio waivers, and supporting documentation must be submitted to the Agency. - Streamlined-assist refinance loans do not require debt ratio calculations, and therefore no debt ratio waiver. - Debt ratios for refinance loans are not limited to the maximum purchase debt ratio thresholds. - The following are examples of acceptable compensating factors for debt ratio waiver requests: - o Validated credit score of 680 or higher for all applicants. - The proposed PITI does not exceed the borrower's current verified mortgage payment by more than \$100 or 5 percent, whichever is less, for the 12-month period preceding loan application.

-- The following are examples of acceptable compensating factors for debt ratio waiver requests: - o Credit score of 680 or higher for all applicants. - Accumulated savings or cash reserves available post-closing are equal to or greater than three months of the proposed PITI payment.
-Cash on hand is not eligible for consideration as a compensating factor. - o Continuous employment with the current primary employer. - The issuance of the Conditional Commitment for a Loan Note Guarantee represents Agency approval of the ratio waiver.
+- Accumulated savings or cash reserves available post-closing are equal to or greater than three months of the proposed PITI payment.
+Cash on hand is not eligible for consideration as a compensating factor. - o Continuous employment with the current primary employer. - The subject property is an energy efficient home, defined as a dwelling which meets or exceeds the current International Energy Conservation Code (IECC).
+Existing dwellings that have been retrofitted to meet the current IECC standards are eligible.
+The lender is responsible for verifying the home meets the current IECC standards, with evidence maintained in the lender's permanent loan file. - The issuance of the Conditional Commitment for a Loan Note Guarantee represents Agency approval of the ratio waiver.